iOmega8561/VirtualizationKit/README.md

 `VirtualizationKit` is a macOS framework for easy virtualization, that aims to accommodate different back-ends (for example, Apple Virtualization and QEMU).
 The primary goal is to offer a streamlined interface to manage virtual machines without needing to deal with the higher complexity that comes with standard virtualization solutions.

 ### Tesseract ❤️ VirtualizationKit
 `VirtualizationKit` is the underlying engine powering [Tesseract](https://tesseract.grocco.org), the macOS virtual machine manager designed to simplify and streamline virtualization on Apple Silicon.
-Tesseract relies on this framework to build, configure, and run virtual machines, avoiding the complexity of low-level APIs.
+Tesseract relies on this framework to configure and run virtual machines, avoiding the complexity of low-level APIs.
 If you're here because of Tesseract, this framework is essentially the core technology that makes the app possible.

 ---